-The Joy Of Cafes, Or: Why You Should Sit And Enjoy Your Coffee
+The Joy of Cafes, or: Why You Should Sit and Enjoy Your Coffee

-The Joy Of Cafes, Or: Why You Should Sit And Enjoy Your Coffee
+The Joy of Cafes, or: Why You Should Sit and Enjoy Your Coffee

 Enter the cafe, feel the warmth and the smell of freshly ground coffee hit you like a wave.
 It’s dark and cold outside, the chill of a February morning still tingling on your cheeks.
 It’s early, you’re early—the barista nods at you, smiles at you as she goes about her duties.
 The connection is small but important: it says, “We’re both here far earlier than we probably want.”